 We show regularly but not all the time, as such, we currently are not submitting results for pointscores,

 BUT, our main wins are listed via our dog’s biographies.
+We also trial regularly in Rally O and other Clumber sensitive sports including Endurance tests.

 Our show dogs and those we choose to breed MUST meet our ever rising expectations in